Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 Care to maximize lifespan

 Hand wash in cold water, flat dry in the shade, iron inside out with a press cloth — these simple steps significantly extend the life of your boubou.
-Find all detailed advice in our complete guide on embroidered boubou care.
+Find all the detailed tips in our complete guide on embroidered boubou care.

 Frequently Asked Questions: sustainable boubou and responsible fashion